devedse/DeveImageOptimizer/README.md

 # DeveImageOptimizer
-This tool uses FileOptimizer to recompress images: http://nikkhokkho.sourceforge.net/static.php?page=FileOptimizer
+This tool uses FileOptimizer to recompress images: [FileOptimizer](http://nikkhokkho.sourceforge.net/static.php?page=FileOptimizer).
+After this it does a Pixel by Pixel comparison to verify if the images are still equal.
+If they are, they can then be used by other projects.

+This project is the source for the github package [DeveImageOptimizer](https://www.nuget.org/packages/DeveImageOptimizer/).
+It's currently being used in my [WebOptimizationProject](https://github.com/devedse/WebOptimizationProject/) and [DeveImageOptimizerWPF](https://github.com/devedse/DeveImageOptimizerWPF/)

 ## Build status